roiezemel/simmon/README.md

   * A config file with configuration constants
   * A summary text file
 * Loading an output directory to continue working with a simulation that's been terminated.
+* Preventing your computer from going into sleep mode.

 ## Installation
 Install with `pip`: